 - Computing Systems: This involves the interaction that people have with a wide variety of computing devices that collect, store, analyze, and act upon information in ways that can affect human capabilities both positively and negatively.
 The physical components (hardware) and instructions (software) that make up a computing system communicate and process information in digital form.
 An understanding of hardware and software is useful when troubleshooting a computing system that does not work as intended. - Networks and the Internet (with Cybersecurity): This involves the networks that connect computing systems.
 Computing devices do not operate in isolation.
 Networks connect computing devices to share information and resources and are an increasingly integral part of computing.
 Networks and communication systems provide greater connectivity in the computing world by providing fast, secure communication and facilitating innovation.
 Networking and the Internet must also consider Cybersecurity.
 Cybersecurity, also known as information technology security, involves the protection of computers, networks, programs, and data from unauthorized or unintentional access, manipulation, or destruction.
 Many organizations, such as government, military, corporations, financial institutions, hospitals, and others collect, process, and store significant amounts of data on computing devices.
 That data is transmitted across multiple networks to other computing devices.
 The confidential nature of government, financial, and other types of data requires continual monitoring and protection for the sake of continued operation of vital systems and national security. - Data and Analysis: This involves the data that exist and the computing systems that exist to process that data.
+Data is collected and stored so that it can be analyzed to better understand the world and make more accurate predictions.
 The amount of digital data generated in the world is rapidly expanding, so the need to process data effectively is increasingly important.
-Data is collected and stored so that it can be analyzed to better understand the world and make more accurate predictions. - Algorithms and Programming: Involves the use of algorithms.
+Data is collected and stored so that it can be analyzed to better understand the world and make more accurate predictions. - Algorithms and Programming: Involves\Programming involves\the use of algorithms.
 An algorithm is a sequence of steps designed to accomplish a specific task.
 Algorithms are translated into programs, or code, to provide instructions for computing devices.
-Algorithms and programming control all computing systems, empowering people to communicate with the world in new ways and solve compelling problems.
+Algorithms and programming control all computing systems, empowering people to communicate with the world in new ways, and solve compelling problems.
 The development process to create meaningful and efficient programs involves choosing which information to use and how to process and store it, breaking apart large problems into smaller ones, recombining existing solutions, and analyzing different solutions.

-• Impacts of Computing: This involves the affect that computing has on daily life.
+• Impacts of Computing: This involves the affect effect that computing has on daily life.
 Computing affects many aspects of the world in both positive and negative ways at local, national, and global levels.
 Individuals and communities influence computing through their behaviors and cultural and social interactions, and in turn, computing influences new cultural practices.
 An informed and responsible person should understand the social implications of the digital world, including equity and access to computing.